 The second Saturday of each June, another set of musicians perform in the tall grass prairie of Kansas.
 They are members of the Kansas City Symphony and the event is the Symphony in the Flint Hills, an evening when Mother Nature and Mankind join forces to celebrate the special beauty of the Kansas prairie.

-The precise location varies each year, but it’s generally out in the middle of nowhere, a remote pasture where the earth takes a deep breath each day.
+The precise location varies each year.
+In 2019, it’s in a pasture in Chase County, a little south of Cottonwood Falls.
+The concert is always out in the middle of nowhere, a remote pasture where the earth takes a deep breath each day.
 But on this night, the Kansas City Symphony performs under the stars to an audience of 5,000 seated on hay bales, lawn chairs and picnic blankets.

-The house lights are fire flies and the concert hall is encircled by cowboys roaming the open range.
+The house lights are fire flies and the concert hall is secured by cowboys roaming the open range.